COVID-19 Jury update

 Register for Jury Service

 Jury summonses are mailed through the U.S. Postal Service.
-The Clerk & Comptroller’s Office never contacts jurors who failed to appear by phone.
-Additionally, law enforcement would not demand payment, in lieu of arrest, due to failure to appear for jury service.
-Should you receive a phone call saying that you have failed to report for jury service, and they ask for personal information or payment, this is a potential scam.
+The Clerk & Comptroller’s Office never contacts by phone jurors who failed to appear.
+Additionally, law enforcement will not, and does not, demand payment, in lieu of arrest, due to failure to appear for jury service.
+Should you receive a phone call saying you have failed to report for jury service, and you are asked for personal information or payment, this is a potential scam.
 Read the public notice about the scheme (PDF).

 - Reporting Instructions